apache/whimsy/README.md

  * In Ruby there isn't a difference between accessing attributes and methods which have no arguments.
 In JavaScript there is.
 To make this work, parenthesis are required when calling or defining methods that have no arguments.
+Parenthesis are still optional when arguments are involved.

  * In React, assignments to component state (@variables) don't take effect immediately.
 You will find that individual methods tend to be short in React components, but if you find yourself assigning to a state variable and then reading it later in the same function you won't be seeing the updated value.
+This being said, this is beginning to annoy me enough that I will likely add code that scans methods for instance variables that are both read and written to in the same method, and add code that stores intermediate results in instance variables.

+ * In Ruby, `$` is not a legal method name, so this common alias for `jQuery` isn't directly available.  jQuery isn't needed for react, but is needed for Bootstrap.
+As such there will be few places where this will be needed.
+As previously mentioned, I've considered using the `~` operator for this.

- * While I've provided a Gemfile to help with installation, `bundle exec` play nicely with `rake spec` or `rake server`.
+ * While I've provided a Gemfile to help with installation, `bundle exec` doesn't play nicely with `rake spec` or `rake server`.
 I haven't spent the time to figure out why this is.

 If you encounter any other gotchas, let me know and I'll update this README.